Appearance & Reality > The Lord Jesus Christ >

 But He answered and said to them, “An evil and adulterous generation craves for a sign; and yet no sign will be given to it but the sign of Jonah the prophet;

-Let us be careful of our whole approach to life.
-Yes, we desire to know the Lord and His ways more deeply and to grow well in the Lord.
-But we must not have an unhealthy desire and craving for the spectacular, for the obvious - for “an evil and adulterous generation craves for a sign”.
+Let us be careful in our whole approach to life.
+Yes, we desire to know the Lord and His ways more deeply, and we desire to grow well in the Lord.
+But we must not have an unhealthy desire and craving for the spectacular, for the obvious – for “an evil and adulterous generation craves for a sign”.

 God can work in spectacular ways, according to His perfect wisdom.
 But let us leave it to the Lord to work as He sees fit.
-On our part, let us concentrate on what really matters - to learn to grow well, that we can be ready for whatever the Lord desires for our lives.
+On our part, let us concentrate on what really matters – to learn to grow well, that we can be ready and available to the Lord for whatever He desires for our lives.

 Let us prayerfully ponder over our lives.
 Do we seek to understand the will of God?
 Do we seek to grow in true wisdom and knowledge, with right motives and attitudes?
 Are we sensitive to what He desires to communicate to us?
 Are we cooperating with Him?
 Are we responding well to the different situations and issues of life?
 Let us seek the Lord in learning to be true, effective, faithful representatives for Him in this fallen world.